The Eyrie in photographs

 This view shows defender Bernard Lawson (whose son David also played for the club in the 1970s) in training in about 1952, in front of the Ford End Road goal.
 Behind him can be seen the new players’ tunnel that was built in that year to link up with the new dressing room block, whose back wall can be seen behind the terracing.
 It was said that Ronnie Rooke, player manager at the time, was responsible for the design of the dressing rooms and modeled them on those at Highbury.
 In 1954, as shown by the next photograph, this terrace was extended backwards and roofed with a concrete cover, screening the dressing room block.
 Note the two eagles on either side of the tunnel, which became a well-known fixture, and also what looks like another eagle on the wall at the back.
 When this end was roofed over, a small wooden balcony, seating about six people, was built above the tunnel at the back.
 It may have been intended originally for reserves to sit in but it became a highly prized vantage point for small boys during matches.
 Is that Charlie Bicknell looking out over the gate on the right?

-The Ford End Road or Nelson Street end was covered in the 1954/5 season, and here Bedford take the field for the first home match of the season, against Hastings, led by captain Peter Fisher, through the gangway from the dressing rooms at the back, with the scaffolding which is to support the new cantilevered concrete cover clearly visible.
+The Ford End Road (or Raleigh or Nelson Street!) end was covered in the 1954/5 season, and here Bedford take the field for the first home match of the season, against Hastings, led by captain Peter Fisher, through the gangway from the dressing rooms at the back, with the scaffolding which is to support the new cantilevered concrete cover clearly visible.
 Note the large plaster eagles on either side (which were rescued and now stand at the current club's ground-see below).
 The dressing rooms were incorporated into the back wall of the new structure, and eventually became a bar area when new players’ facilities were built under the main stand in 1966/7.
 Fisher had only just joined, from Wrexham, but was already in his mid-30s and was to stay only the one season.

-Although it falls long before the period of this site, this view shows what the old stand looked like when it was opened –on 26 August 1922, before a pre-season friendly against Biggleswade.
+This view shows what the old stand looked like when it was opened –on 26 August 1922, before a pre-season friendly against Biggleswade.
 In 1928 a canopy was added which increased the capacity from 220 to about 400-the 1955 view above has an extra row of staunchions supporting this.

 [Many thanks to Barry Stephenson of Bedfordshire Libraries for his help in reproducing this photograph]